niyatiix/DSM-final-project/README.md

 # DSM-final-project
-Data Science Modelling (SOST30012) final project
+Data Science Modelling final project

+I have uploaded my final year project for my Data Science Modelling module which was taken at University of Manchester.